Starting a new project

 grav-theme-mytheme, if there is any.

-- Download Wheat latest release source code (zip).
+- Download Wheat latest release source code (zip) OR the evergreen Master branch.

 - Unzip the downloaded